-You know Christmas is on its way when you have your mitts wrapped around a warm mug of mulled wine.
-But while the fuzzy glow and slightly stained lips are two happy by-products of supping the red stuff, there are pitfalls.
+You know Christmas is on its way when you have your mitts wrapped around a mug of mulled wine.
+But while the comforting warmth and slightly stained lips are two happy by-products of supping this glowing ruby tipple, there are pitfalls.
 Insufficient sugar, a grainy texture and too much spice can all dent festive cheer, so we’ve got some tips for creating the perfect mulled wine.

-Ramp up the cheer – it is Christmas after all.
+Ramp up the cheer – it is Christmas after all!
 Choose a liqueur or spirit that’s fairly low in alcohol to avoid completely incapacitating your guests.
-Cointreau, Grand Marnier or Curacao work with orange-based mulling mixes, or try a touch of sloe gin to bring out berry flavours in the wine.
+Cointreau, Grand Marnier or curaçao work with orange-based mulling blends while a touch of sloe gin will bring out berry flavours in the wine.
 Check out our video on how to make sloe gin for your own homemade tipple.

 Sweeten things up